Sh1ne111/KMERIA2/README.md

 ## Overview

- This repository contains a implementation of a kmer-based method for Genome-Wide Assocation Studies(GWAS) in complex polyploid organisms (eg., sugarcane, potato, sweetpotato).
+ This repository contains a implementation of a kmer-based method for Genome-Wide Assocation Study(GWAS) in complex polyploid organisms (e.g., sugarcane, potato, sweetpotato; the method is also applicable to diploid species).
 The method leverages k-mer abundance and statistical models to identify association loci between genetic variants and phenotypic traits.

 ## Features